dronefly-garden/dronefly/README.md

 These Cogs provide commands for Red Bot V3.
 If you don't have that already, go get it, following the installation guide for your platform here: https://red-discordbot.readthedocs.io/en/latest/index.html

+Any other python package dependencies of the cogs you install are automatically satisfied by the installation.
+See the next section.

 ## Installation

 If you have not already, load the Red V3 downloader cog: